Salmanab16/Capstone-Project-Web-Scrapping/README.md

-## Here are the steps to finish this project
+## Here are the steps that guide me finished this project

 ## Dependencies